AnanyaBanerj/MyGlam_TS/README.md

 The website incorporates a modular design for product pages, employing a React component structure to ensure consistency and scalability.
 Leveraging reusable components, such as the "Postjs" module, each page features a standard layout with header navigation, detailed product information, and a footer.
 The modular approach enables efficient development and maintenance, allowing for rapid creation of similar pages for various cosmetic products.
 Data-driven components dynamically populate content, facilitating seamless expansion of the product catalog while maintaining a cohesive user interface.
 This technical strategy optimizes codebase management and promotes a streamlined user experience across the website's diverse range of cosmetic offerings.

+## Css of the project.
+* This @import statement fetches the "Poppins" font from Google Fonts.
+* The :wght parameter specifies different font weights to be included (100, 200, 300, 400, 500).

+` Global Styles:`
+1. Applies styles to all elements.
+2. :root: Defines CSS custom properties, such as color variables.
+3. ::selection: Styles for selected text.
+4. Various styles for common HTML elements to provide a consistent base appearance.
+5. The scroll-behavior property adds smooth scrolling behavior.

+`Header Styles:`

+1. `header`:
+ * Styles for the fixed header.
+ * .nav: Styles for the navigation bar.
+* .logo: Styles for the logo.
+* header.shadow: Additional styles applied when the header has a shadow during scrolling.

+`Footer Styles:`

+* .site-footer: Styles for the site footer, including background color and text alignment.
+Styles for social media icons within the footer.
+Home Styles:

+* .home: Styles for the home section, including width, background color, and centering.

+* .home-text, .home-title, .home-subtitle: Styles for text within the home section.

+`Post Filter Styles:`

+* .post-filter: Styles for the post filter section, including flex display and alignment.

+* .filter-item: Styles for individual filter items.
+* .active-filter: Styles for the active filter.
+`Post Styles:`

+* .post: Styles for the post section, including grid layout and centering.
+* .post-box: Styles for individual post boxes, including background color, box shadow, and padding.
+* .category, .post-title, .post-date, .post-decription: Styles for various elements within a post.

+` Header and Footer Adjustments:`

+Adjustments to header and footer elements based on scroll position (header.shadow).
+`Searchbar Styles:`

+* Styles for the search container in the header, including flex display and margin adjustments.
+* Styles for the search input.
+`Additional Styles:`

+* .regpage: Styles for a specific page with padding adjustments.
+* .button2: Styles for a button with a pink background color on hover.

+`Media Query Adjustments:`

+Adjustments for specific elements based on different screen sizes to ensure responsiveness.